jindal013/jaxformer-website-v2/_pages/sharded.md

     kernel = jax.lax.all_gather(kernel, "dp", axis=-1, tiled=True)
 ```

-There are a few unanswered questions left here, such as how do we split the parameters after they are made, or how do we prevent JAX from storing the activation in memory for the backward pass (and thus eliminating the benefits of FSDP).
-These will be answered below but, assuming we are able to spilt the parameters (each kernel) across the `dp` axis`(x.shape[-1], self.features / dp.size)`, we are able to perform the desired FSDP operation.
-The rest of the `Dense` remains the same for now (Tensor Parallelism requires further operations).
+There are a few unanswered questions left, such as how do we split the parameters after they are made, or how do we prevent JAX from storing the activations in memory for the backward pass (which eliminates the benefits of FSDP).
+These will be answered below but, assuming we are able to spilt the parameters (each kernel) across the `dp` axis `(x.shape[-1], self.features / dp.size)`, we are able to perform the desired FSDP operation.
+The rest of the `Dense` class remains the same for now (Tensor Parallelism requires further operations).
 Therefore our Dense is:

 ```python
 class Dense(nn.Module):